JohnsonQu1999/VI_A/README.md

 • Add a button to recheck the camera.
 Button should be greyed out unless the camera is unavailable

 • When first executing the program, try to connect the video.
 If success, deactivate the "connect camera" button.
 If failure, activate the button to try connecting to the camera again.
-In order to detect if the camera is disconnected mid-program, add a check if capisopen() in the main qthread loop.
+In order to detect if the camera is disconnected mid-program, use the return value from read()

 • Handle no camera when starting program

 • Handle when camera stops working while application is running

+• Add error messages when something goes wrong

 • Handle correct status message when file upload fails - how to check for subprocess failure?